-- 6.1 Any development should contribute to the richness of rural-style greenery through retention and planting of new large trees and hedgerows - 6.2 Ornamental and garden trees should be avoided in streets and green spaces - 6.3 Existing tall trees should be safeguarded and consideration should be given to succession planting to enrich and strengthen current tree presence - 6.3 Road verges within the residential areas could be progressively enhanced by appropriate large tree species and hedgerows - 6.4 Trees and rural shrubs should frame views and create a transition ('soft edge') between the village and open countryside - 6.5 Village biodiversity and field ditches are important local features to be strengthened and integrated in new landscaped areas.
+- 6.1 Any development should contribute to the richness of rural-style greenery through retention and planting of new large trees and hedgerows - 6.2 Ornamental and garden trees should be avoided in streets and green spaces - 6.3 Existing tall trees should be safeguarded and consideration should be given to succession planting to enrich and strengthen current tree presence. - 6.3 Road verges within the residential areas could be progressively enhanced by appropriate large tree species and hedgerows. - 6.4 Trees and rural shrubs should frame views and create a transition ('soft edge') between the village and open countryside. - 6.5 Village biodiversity and field ditches are important local features to be strengthened and integrated in new landscaped areas. - 6.6 The selection of tree species should consider ash dieback and climate change to ensure that new trees are selected to be resilient for the long term.